Play the ultimate Fantasy Baseball Game featuring exclusive Player Rewards & Benefits

 |by Brandon Wise | CBSSports.com|

-Angels, Huston Street to exchange offers soon
+Angels, Huston Street agree to two-year contract extension

 |2014 summary: Huston Street had a career year in 2014, but it wasn't because of a midseason trade to the contending Angels.
 Even with the Padres, he had 24 saves in 3 1/2 months' time.
 But of course, it was his 1.37 ERA, 0.94 WHIP and 8.6 strikeouts per nine innings that really showcased his dominance.|